-Spatial Science and Urban Design explores the issues and approaches to urban design and town planning.
+Spatial Science and Urban Design explores the issues and approaches to urban design, artitecture and town planning.
 With an increasing urban population, this course offers a current awareness at how development of cities and suburbs impacts liveability for people, the environment and the political implications surrounding increasing mass urbanisation.
-Throughout the course students will develop a variety of geo-spatial and analytical skills that are in high demand throughout Australia and the Asia-Pacific region; providing an insight into the working environment of an urban designer and associated fields.
+Throughout the course students will develop a variety of geo-spatial and analytical skills that are in high demand throughout Australia and the Asia-Pacific region; participate in fieldwork excursions which providing an insight into the working environment of an urban designer, civil engineer and associated fields.
 The study of local, regional and national cases through classroom and field work tasks offers students a contemporary and relevant learning experience.